Employers and Industry Partners

 - Posting jobs on HireCentennial, a student job and resource portal

 - Participating in Career Fairs and Events

 Benefits of Hiring a Centennial Student

 Centennial College educates students for career success.
-With over 100 cultures and 80 languages represented across four campuses and eight schools, Centennial’s diverse student population provides a candidate pool that truly reflects today’s global workforce.
+With over 100 cultures and 80 languages represented across five campuses and eight schools, Centennial’s diverse student population provides a candidate pool that truly reflects today’s global workforce.
 In addition to achieving academic excellence, Centennial students develop their skills through experiential learning opportunities, such as co-op, internships and field placements.